 We are committed to providing a quality legal service to you and to all our clients.
 Consequently, when something is perceived to have gone wrong or any client believes they have reason to complain, it is essential that we have an effective procedure to assist the early resolution of the problem.
 Only by doing so can we maintain the quality standards we have set ourselves and improve them by learning from what may have gone wrong and from what our clients tell us.

 The Legal Ombudsman has produced three helpful booklets to guide you if you have a complaint.
 We can let you have copies on request or you can find them on the Legal Ombudsman’s website.
-They are called “Here to Help”, “How to complain to your Lawyer - be clear, be bold, be fair” and “Good complaints handling”.
+They are called “How We Sort Out Problems With Your Service Provider”, “Investigating Your Complaint” and “When Should I Complain To My Service Provider”.